 The College of Arts and Sciences is committed to helping students and faculty navigate the many changes we have had to make to accommodate the challenging situation we all find ourselves in.
-One of the biggest recent changes is the Enhanced Pass-No Credit Alternate Grading System that is now in place for the Spring 2020 semester.
+One of the biggest recent changes is the Enhanced Pass-No Credit Alternate Grading System that is now in place for the Fall 2020 semester.
 We know that this change will generate many questions during advising sessions and we want to provide a reference for you to consult when answering those questions.

 Below are some common concerns that students and/or faculty may have while considering the use of the Pass/No Credit (P/NC) system.